 Champlain Basin Education Initiative

 The Champlain Basin Education Initiative (CBEI) is a consortium of environmental and place-based education groups throughout the Lake Champlain Basin.
 CBEI holds workshops on teaching about the Lake Champlain Basin for K-12 educators, and interested citizens.
-The workshops feature diverse and exciting presentations by local experts on topics such as climate change, water quality, cultural heritage, and natural resources and.
+The workshops feature diverse and exciting presentations by local experts on topics such as climate change, water quality, cultural heritage, and natural resources.
 CBEI is dedicated to offering rich learning opportunities to teachers so that they might be better qualified to offer them to their students.

 Since 1992, more than 650 educators have participated in CBEI workshops and forums.